-John Dankworth’s theme music has been perked up a bit – that 1950s-influenced jazz-inflected drone was sitting increasingly at odds with jaunty direction that series has started to head in, largely thanks to Patrick Macnee’s playing of the dashing John Steed.
-And Honor Blackman gets a co-starring credit in the titles where her face is featured prominently.
+John Dankworth’s theme music has been perked up a bit – that 1950s-influenced jazz-inflected drone was sitting increasingly at odds with the jaunty direction that the series has started take, largely thanks to Patrick Macnee’s playing of the dashing John Steed.
+And Honor Blackman gets a co-starring credit in the titles, where her face is featured prominently.
 Ever since Ian Hendry left at the end of series one, Patrick Macnee’s face alone had appeared.

 Blackman is also noticeably sleeker, more tanned, more your Bond babe (which she eventually became, as Pussy Galore) and the interaction between Steed and Gale is more noticeably sexual – he’s hitting on her, jokily, in what would probably be called an inappropriate fashion today, though Mrs Gale clearly knows how to take care of herself and fights back with “I could eat you for breakfast, sonny” looks.
 And the camera, too, is fond of shots that demonstrate not just a more flexible rig, but a keener interest in Blackman’s cleavage.

 Plot?
 More McGuffin-y than we’re used to, about diamonds being found in a dead man’s stomach, the possibility of there being a turf war between rival cartels somehow being a potential spoke in the wheel as the UK starts talks to join the Common Market – “could be the difference between going in and crawling in”, we’re told, in an interchange between Steed and Gale.
 Which is why they’ve been dragged in, presumably.